Farah20222/ASPTEST/README.md

 Customers can do the following:
 1. Purchase a product
-2. Retrieve theyr previously purchased products
+2. Retrieve their previously purchased products